 Clusters with two RAC database nodes have 2-way data mirroring using Normal Redundancy ASM disk groups.
-An additional small VM (quorum node) is required to host quorum disks.
-Such cluster can tolerate the loss of any one node without incurring database downtime.
+An additional EC2 instance (quorum node) is required to host quorum disks.
+Such a cluster can tolerate the loss of any one node without incurring database downtime.

-FlashGrid Cluster on Azure with two RAC database nodes
+Figure 2.
+FlashGrid Cluster with two RAC database nodes